paulkaspriskie/moxie-sdk/README.md

 <br/>

 ### Create new component
 > Dynamically generates react component architecture and corresponding scss file in specified app.
-A prompt will ask for valid component name when command is initially run.
+A prompt will ask for valid app name when process initially runs.
 ```shell
 npm run create-component [component-name]
 ```